SimonDeplat/SuperCollider-Semantic-Versioning/README.md

 	- Containing **HelpSource/Classes/Version.schelp**, the associated documentation.

+	- Containing **Classes/VersionConstraint.sc** which defines the `VersionConstraint` class.

+	- Containing **HelpSource/Classes/VersionConstraint.schelp**, the associated documentation.

 ## TODO
 - write the user API if needed, although the class usage seems self-explanatory.
 - write code examples inside the schelp file, although the class usage seems self-explanatory.
 - collectively decide how to deal with pre-release string comparisons.
 - implement an automatic testing procedure if needed.
 Methods have been tested manually so far.
-- a native english speaker should correct the documentation file.
+- a native english speaker should correct the documentation files.

 ## Licence